Banata

 Next.js Environment Variables (.env.local)

-These are set in your .env.local file and are available to your Next.js app.
+These live in your .env.local file and are available to your Next.js application at build and runtime.

 VariableRequiredPublic?Description